 The maximum q50 allowed in a SAP calculation is 10.0, although a result of 5.0 or less is typically achieved.

-New dwellings that are attached to each other (flats, semi-detached, terraces) will require sound testing to show compliance with Part E.
+New dwellings that are attached to each other (flats, semi-detached, terraces) will require Part E Sound Testing to show compliance with Part E.

 Sound testing through party walls and party floors is conducted using sound meters to show compliance.